jmarler/DefCon33HRVPresentations/README.md

 Presentations and other code that I presented at the Ham Radio Village for DefCon 33

 ## Meshtastic - Mesh Networking Made Easy
-This presentation goes a brief introduction to Meshtastic, a mesh networking impelemntation using LoRa and LoRaWAN.
+This presentation gives a brief introduction to Meshtastic, a mesh networking impelemntation using LoRa and LoRaWAN.
 - [Keynote](./Presentations/Meshtastic%20-%20Mesh%20networking%20made%20easy.key)
 - [PDF](./Presentations/Meshtastic%20-%20Mesh%20networking%20made%20easy.pdf)